OctopusDeploy/blog/blog/2021-08/using-remote-backend-with-terraform/index.md

 For this post, I created a [sample repository](https://github.com/OctopusDeploy/TerraformBackendSample) that you can easily fork for your project.

 There are four files in the repository.
-You can structure these files differently if you like; but ensure your project and back-end variables are kept as separate files.
+You can structure these files differently; but ensure your project and back-end variables are kept as separate files.

 Remember, only commits with tags are available in the feed, so add a tag to your repository.